vnguyendon/gw-config-apis/data/bot/readme.md

     },
     ...

-This Pause type require that we ask the user's confirmation to show the next step. this is defined by the `"Mode": "ConfirmContinuation"`.
+This Pause type requires that we ask the user's confirmation to show the next step.
+This is defined by the `"Mode": "ConfirmContinuation"`.
 It is however the client's responsibility to show the right toolbar by default (for example "would you like to continue?" + buttons yes/no).
 This can be defined in bot resources file for example.

 ### 8.3 A catalogue of actions